isovector/certainty-by-construction/src/book/Chapter6-Modular-Arithmetic.lagda.md

 \end{aligned}
 $$

-Convincing Agda of the equality of these terms is on the order of 50 algebraic manipulations; most of it being gentle massaging of the expression into something you can `cong` one proof over, and then massaging it into a form on which you can `cong` the other.
+Proving the equality of these terms in Agda is on the order of 50 algebraic manipulations; most of it being gentle massaging of the expression into something over which you can continually `def:cong` one proof after another.

 All in all, setoids have bought us a great deal of algebraic power.
 We've used them to manage working over an equivalence relation, showing how we can quotient